...

 2. Psychological Trickery: By mimicking legitimate giveaways, the scam plays on the user’s excitement and trust.

-3. Network Effect: As friends are tagged the scam spreads virally, multiplying its audience fast.
+3. Network Effect: As friends are tagged, the scam spreads virally, multiplying its audience fast.

 4. Scammers’ Payoff: Increased engagement could lead to data harvesting, phishing, or spreading malware.